atolab/zenoh-web/content/docs/getting-started/installation.md

     parent: getting_started
 ---

-To get up and running with <b>zenoh</b> you will have to install the router and then get hold of the API you would like to use to write your applications.
+To get up and running with <b>Zenoh</b> you will have to install the router and then get hold of the API you would like to use to write your applications.

-## Installing the zenoh router
+## Installing the Zenoh router
-The zenoh router (a.k.a. `zenohd`) and its plugins are currently available as pre-built binaries for various platforms.
+The Zenoh router (a.k.a. `zenohd`) and its plugins are currently available as pre-built binaries for various platforms.
 All release packages can be downloaded from:
   -  **https://download.eclipse.org/zenoh/zenoh/latest/**

 Each subdirectory has the name of the Rust target.
 See the platforms each target corresponds to on https://doc.rust-lang.org/stable/rustc/platform-support.html